aman3599/databases_assignment/README.md

 3. <<Attributes seperated by sapce>>
 4. <<FD's with form A,B C,D>>

-## Module_)2
+## Module2
 Q: Simulation of Extendible hashing scheme.
-You can assume some initial GD , LD , hash-function and Bfr.
+You can assume some initial GD, LD, hash-function and Bfr.
 Your program should take keys input through keyboard and display the hashing scheme on the computer (preferably GUI).
 Display how the scheme evolves after each insertion, as discussed in the class.